- More or less every final boss mini-game is tense enough to work as one whenever the player wins.

 - Donkey Kong punching Bowser in Mario Party 5 on occasion, stopping him from causing trouble.
 He also does the same thing to the Koopa Kids in Story Mode when they land on his space.

 - Daisy slapping Bowser into the sky in Mario Party 3.
-No wonder Bowser never kidnaps her.
+No wonder Bowser rarely kidnaps her.

 - Waluigi gets his turn when he beats Bowser up later on.

 - The Frightmare Bowser fight in Mario Party 5, especially the last phase—and the music.